-27 Urology.

-29 A. Certainly that is what I was aware of was in terms

-8 I mean, I obviously was never in Urology, working Α. closely within Urology so I couldn't comment on the 9 specifics of Urology.
-Obviously we spoke this morning 10 15:34 11 about my concerns about the lack of general governance, 12 support and resource available to all the teams within 13 Acute Services.
+1 of I was answering in terms of the management of the 2 issues that came to the fore in terms of his practice.
+3 334 Q. Yes.
+Before we get to that, do you recognise that 4 there were significant shortcomings in the management 5 and governance of the systems within Urology that 15:34 6 weren't right, weren't properly focussed and weren't 7 well supported?
+8 Α. I mean, I obviously was never in Urology, working 9 closely within Urology so I couldn't comment on the 10 specifics of Urology.
+Obviously we spoke this morning 15:34 11 about my concerns about the lack of general governance, 12 support and resource available to all the teams within 13 Acute Services.
 That probably was my underlying 14 concern for everybody.
-It meant then when there was an issue with a certain practice, it obviously was more of 15:35 15 16 an issue in a particular speciality.
+It meant then when there was an 15 issue with a certain practice, it obviously was more of 15:35 16 an issue in a particular speciality.
 17 335 Q. Yes.
-Looking at what you have said here, you have18 explained that, in your view:

-20 "Mr. O'Brien was responsible for ensuring his own 15:35 21 practice was of the highest standards.
-If something in 22 the organisation was stopping him from doing this, in my opinion he should have escalated it through the 23 24 correct panels whilst continuing to do his best to 25 ensure patient safety until it was resolved.
-He was a 15.3526 senior member of the profession and, like all senior 27 registered staff including myself, he was responsible 28 for ensuring that his practice was evidence-based and in line with current best practice."
+Looking at what you have said here, you have 18 explained that, in your view: 19 20 "Mr. O'Brien was responsible for ensuring his own 15:35 21 practice was of the highest standards.
+If something in 22 the organisation was stopping him from doing this, in 23 my opinion he should have escalated it through the 24 correct panels whilst continuing to do his best to 25 ensure patient safety until it was resolved.
+He was a 15:35 26 senior member of the profession and, like all senior 27 registered staff including myself, he was responsible 28 for ensuring that his practice was evidence-based and 29 in line with current best practice."

+Т 2 In terms of that reflection, is that directed towards 3 triage in particular or is it broader than that?
+4 Α. I think it's broader than that in terms of 5 administration and all the things that I have since 15:36 6 read in terms of Bicalutamide prescribing.
+Obviously 7 I'm a senior member of staff and a registered 8 professional, but I don't expect someone to be watching 9 me all the time.
+That's why I'm in that position, 10 because I have to I am being trusted to deliver my 15:36 11 practice at that level.
+If I have a problem with 12 resource or whatever, I don't stop doing the thing, 13 I keep doing it to the best of my ability or putting my 14 hand up and saying I need help here.
+But I don't 15 15:36 16 I think, for example, in my practice ending up helping 17 with governance was not something I ever anticipated 18 having to do, but it had to be done so you get on with 19 it.
+I got the impression from some of the stuff I read 20 it was maybe because Mr. O'Brien felt he wasn't being 15:37 21 properly resourced, he just didn't do it.
+When 22 people's safety is at risk, you can't as a professional 23 do that.
+24 336 Q. To take triage in particular, maybe other issues as 25 well, Mr. O'Brien has made the case that his difficulty 15:37 26 with triage, his difficulty with the administrative 27 aspect of his practice was well known, and he protested 28 to the Trust.
 29

-1 2 In terms of that reflection, is that directed towards triage in particular or is it broader than that?
-3 I think it's broader than that in terms of 4 Α. 5 administration and all the things that I have since 15:36 read in terms of Bicalutamide prescribing.
-Obviously 6 7 I'm a senior member of staff and a registered 8 professional, but I don't expect someone to be watching me all the time.
-That's why I'm in that position, 9 because I have to -- I am being trusted to deliver my 10 15:36 11 practice at that level.
-If I have a problem with resource or whatever, I don't stop doing the thing, 12 13 I keep doing it to the best of my ability or putting my 14 hand up and saying I need help here.
-But I don't...
-15 15:36 16 I think, for example, in my practice ending up helping 17 with governance was not something I ever anticipated 18 having to do, but it had to be done so you get on with 19 it.
-I got the impression from some of the stuff I read 20 it was maybe because Mr. O'Brien felt he wasn't being 15:37 properly resourced, he just didn't do it.
-21 When 22 people's safety is at risk, you can't as a professional do that.
-23 To take triage in particular, maybe other issues as 24 336 Q. 25 well, Mr. O'Brien has made the case that his difficulty 15:37 with triage, his difficulty with the administrative 26 27 aspect of his practice was well known, and he protested to the Trust.
-28 29